KinvoKinvo

 This might be the most surprising finding for people who have not used VoIP recently.
 Traditional phone networks transmit audio in a narrow frequency band (300 Hz to 3.4 kHz) — a standard set in the mid-20th century.
 This is why phone calls often sound "tinny" or muffled compared to in-person conversation.

 Modern VoIP using WebRTC transmits audio in a much wider frequency band (up to 20 kHz with the Opus codec).
 This means VoIP calls capture more of the natural richness of human speech — consonants like "s" and "f" are clearer, and voices sound more natural.
 WebRTC also includes built-in noise suppression, echo cancellation, and automatic gain control.
+As of 2025, WebRTC is supported by all major browsers with over 4.7 billion reachable devices worldwide, according to WebRTCHacks — making it the most widely deployed real-time communications standard in history.

 The practical result: a VoIP call over a decent internet connection (100+ kbps upload) sounds noticeably better than a traditional phone call.
 This is not theoretical — it is the same technology used by Google Meet, Zoom, and other services that billions of people use daily.